ajgeers/visc11/README.md

 - [matplotlib] 1.3
 - [VTK] 5.10

-The easiest way of installing these dependencies would be to install [Anaconda].
+An easy way of installing these dependencies is to install [Anaconda].
+Make sure to add VTK with `conda install vtk`.

 [Python]:www.python.org
 [NumPy]:www.numpy.org